WebAssembly/component-model/design/mvp/Concurrency.md

 non-reuse of thread-local storage between distinct export calls avoids what would otherwise be a likely source of TLS-related memory leaks.

-When [wasm-gc] is integrated into the Canonical ABI, `context.{get,set}` will be relaxed so that these integral context values can serve as indices into guest-managed tables of typed GC references.

 Since the same mutable thread-local storage cells are shared by all core wasm running under the same thread in the same component, the cells' contents must be carefully coordinated in the same way as native code has to carefully